 1.Evan Dyer, “Ukraine looks to Canada to help modernize military’s ‘Soviet mentality,’” CBC News, March 4, 2017.

 2.“Military-Industrial Collapse: How Ukraine Sells Its Weapons,” Sputnik, June 5, 2016.

-The free-market “shock therapy” that the IMF and Western advisers imposed on Ukraine after the so-called “fall of communism” and “independence” in 1991 allowed a dozen or so well-connected “oligarchs” to plunder the country’s wealth and amass near total economic and political control.
+The degeneration of the Ukraine SSR and the free-market “shock therapy” that the IMF and Western advisers imposed on Ukraine after the so-called “fall of communism” and “independence” in 1991 allowed a dozen or so well-connected “oligarchs” to plunder the country’s wealth and amass near total economic and political control.
 They are the principal reason for Ukraine’s pervasive corruption and poverty.
-These oligarchs became rich by grabbing and privatizing former government assets.
+These oligarchs became rich by grabbing and privatizing former socialized government property.
 The arms trade and control of the military power is a case in point.